Male Puppy VS Female Puppy?

 3. Food-Motivated – Males are often very motivated by food.
 This food motivation can make training extremely easy as treats can be used to lure and reward a dog to display desired behaviors.

 4. Attentive – While females tend to be more independent, males tend to be more focused on their human companions.
 They want to always be close to the human and are very eager to please.

 5. Aggressive Behaviors – It is also important to note that intact males may display aggressive dog behaviors toward other males or exhibit marking behaviors.
 Additionally, intact males should be kept away from females in heat unless a breeding is planned.

 1. If you already have a male or a female, a dog of the opposite sex is generally the best choice.
-Dogs of the same sex are more likely to fight than dogs of the opposite sex.
+Dogs of the same sex are more likely to occasionally clash than dogs of the opposite sex.

 3. If you already have a female dog, she is likely to be more accepting of a male.
 Most males tend to be submissive.
 If he does not challenge your resident female, she is not likely to have a reason to fight with him.
 Adding a female dog to the pack, however, may result in complications.
-The worst combination of dogs is two females because they are more likely to fight than a male and a female or two males.
 However, many dog owners have two or more females that live together without problems.
-As long as there is an established Alpha dog and the other females know their place in the pack, there will not be dominance struggles often, although they may still occur.
+As long as there is an established Alpha dog and the other females know her place in the pack, there will not be dominance struggles often, although they may still occur.

 Selecting a male or female dog is largely a matter of personal preference.
 The above characteristics are generalizations, and it is certainly possible to adopt a female puppy who displays male characteristics or a male puppy who displays the typical female characteristics.
 Additionally, females that are spayed and males that are neutered often do not have the gender-specific problems associated with their sex such as coming into heat or marking.